 - Place cauliflower and 3 garlic cloves into a food processor (may need to do this in batches if your processor is not large enough) and process for a few minutes.

-- Add ½ of the caramelized onions, browned butter, and a healthy pinch of salt and pepper to the cauliflower in the processor.
+- Add 1/2 of the caramelized onions, browned butter, and a healthy pinch of salt and pepper to the cauliflower in the processor.
 Process and start adding in coconut milk until fully incorporated and a smooth, creamy mash has been formed.
 This may take several minutes depending on your food processor.
-Taste and adjust salt (I added quite a bit!).
+Taste and adjust salt and pepper.

 Amount Per Serving: Calories: 174Total Fat: 13gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 23mgSodium: 173mgCarbohydrates: 13gFiber: 4gSugar: 7gProtein: 4g